ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 Some additional information on the parameters:

-- The list parameters are considered to be aligned, meaning `predictions`, `probabilities`, `training_statistics`, `prediction_statistics` and `model_names` are indexed alltogether, for instance the name of the model producing the second predictions in the list will be the second in the model names.
+- The list parameters are considered to be aligned, meaning `predictions`, `probabilities`, `training_statistics`, `prediction_statistics` and `model_names` are indexed altogether, for instance the name of the model producing the second predictions in the list will be the second in the model names.
-- `data_csv` is intendend to be the data the model(s) were trained on.
+- `data_csv` is intended to be the data the model(s) were trained on.
 - `ground_truth` and `ground_truth_metadata` are respectively the `HDF5` and `JSON` file obtained during training preprocessing.
 If you plan to use the visualizations then be sure not to use the `skip_save_preprocessing` when training.
-Those files are needed because they contain the split perfromed at preprocessing time, so it is easy to extract the test set from them.
+Those files are needed because they contain the split performed at preprocessing time, so it is easy to extract the test set from them.
 - `field` is the output feature to use for creating the visualization.

 Other parameters will be detailed for each visualization as different ones use them differently.